si335usna/battlefield/README.md

 4.  **Targets**: There are 11 targets, at the specified coordinates.
     Each target also has a specified *starting value*.

-A visual representation of this map (which you could see yourself by running `python3 show.py <map_file>`) is below.
-The obstacles are black diamonds, the assets are the numbered blue squares, and the targets are the letters in magenta.
+A visual representation of this map (which comes from running `python3 show.py`) is below.
+The obstacles are asterisks, the assets are numbers (in green), and the targets are letters.

 **Notice: rows and columns are numbered from 0, starting at the top-left corner.**